SoftwareNetBSD

 referendum on the European Constitution.
 This is some non computer-related

 material, in french.
+I also wrote later about

 Le cahier de l'admin BSD